janithmidissanayake/to-do-application-spring-boot-react/todo-application-frontend/API_INTEGRATION.md

 - `getRecentTasks(limit)` - GET request to fetch recent tasks
 - `completeTask(id)` - PUT request to mark a task as complete

+**API URL Configuration:**
+- Uses `VITE_API_URL` environment variable for flexibility
+- Defaults to `http://localhost:8080` for local development
+- Can be customized for different environments (Docker, production, etc.)

 ### 2. Updated Components

 #### App.jsx